tjvantoll/articles/vue-nativescript/article.md

 # Building Native iOS and Android Apps With Vue and NativeScript

 [Vue](https://vuejs.org/) is a popular JavaScript framework for handling the view layer of your application.
 NativeScript is technology that lets developers use JavaScript to drive completely native iOS and Android applications.
 Together the two technologies build native applications with the simplicity you expect from Vue, and the power you expect from NativeScript.

 The NativeScript community has been [hard at work trying to make this possible](https://www.nativescript.org/blog/a-new-vue-for-nativescript), and has made considerable progress over the last few months.
-Although the integration is still in an early state and not ready for production apps, the stack is ready for you to experiment and see what you can build.
+Although the integration is still in an early state, the stack is ready for you to experiment and see what you can build.

 And in this article we’ll do just that.
 You’ll learn how to build a simple app with NativeScript and Vue by going through a handful of examples to see how it all works.
 Let’s get started.